ChefMooon/slice-utility/README.md

 # slice utility
-A plugin to manage slices
+An Aseprite plugin to manage slices

 ## Features